Making the most of your money

 For more information or if you have any items you would like to donate call 01256 320700.

-St Michael's Hospice Furniture Store can be found at Unit 7 & 8 Onslow Close, Kingsland Business Park, Basingstoke RG24 8QL.
+St Michael's Hospice Furniture Store can be found at Unit 7 and 8 Onslow Close, Kingsland Business Park, Basingstoke RG24 8QL.
 It stocks a range of furniture including bed frames, dining tables and sofas.
 Delivery can be arranged.
 The store is open seven days a week from 9am to 4.30pm, Monday to Saturday and 10am to 4pm on Sunday.

 For more information or to donate items, call 01256 471191.